Marija-Kov/technical-questions/src/README.md

 ex - example that may contain more thorough explanation or a code snippet category** - general (general programming), web, html, css, javascript, data-structures.

-** Questions are superficially categorized primarily to enable more app functionality and some of them may belong to two or more categories.
+** Questions are superficially categorized primarily to enable more flash card app functionality and some of them may belong to two or more categories.